kenjennings/Atari-Pet-Frogger/README_Porting.md

 **The 6502s**

-Games written in Assembly for other 6502-based computers would be easiest to port to the Atari in Assemble, since the language syntax will be similar, and only idiosyncrasies of the Assemblers needs to be managed.
+Games written in Assembly for other 6502-based computers would be easiest to port to the Atari in Assemble, since the language syntax will be similar.
+Managing idiosyncrasies of the different Assemblers may require retyping, or re-indenting.

 PET